About Us

 Shimon Cohen (he/him) is a licensed clinical social worker, educator, and the creator of Doin' The Work.
 With over 20 years of experience in clinical practice and social work education, Shimon brings a deep commitment to racial justice and liberatory practice.
 He holds a Master of Science in Social Work from Columbia University and has worked across various settings, including schools, nonprofits, and universities.

 Shimon launched Doin' The Work in 2018 to spotlight the voices of social workers and helping professionals advancing social change in their communities.
-In additional to producing and hosting the podcast, he develops and teaches continuing education content that reflects the values at the heart of the show.
-Shimon also serves as the Board President of EduExito, Inc., a nonprofit supporting education in rural areas of the Dominican Republic.
-He lives with his wife, two daughters, and their dog.
+In addition to producing and hosting the podcast, he develops and teaches continuing education content that reflects the values at the heart of the show.
+Shimon also maintains a private therapy practice specializing in helping men in recovery.

 Charla Yearwood, LCSW